ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 <a name="mutate"></a>
 #### 3. `mutate()` your dataset by creating new columns

 Something we have not yet touched on is how to create a new column.
 This is useful when you want to perform an operation on multiple columns, or perhaps reclassify a factor.
-The `mutate()` function does just that, and also lets you choose the name of the column.
+The `mutate()` function does just that, and also lets you define the name of the column.
 Here let's use our old wide-format object `elongation` and create a column representing total growth for the period 2007-2012:

 <a id="Acode14" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code14" markdown="1">